The Innovator's Mindset: 4 Traits to Cultivate Creativity in Business

 The Foundation: Growth Mindset

 Embrace Difficulty: Stop looking for easy wins.
-See a tough project as a high-value learning opportunity.
 If you aren’t struggling, you aren’t stretching.

-Seek Out Criticism: Don’t let your ideas become fragile.
-Proactively ask for feedback, especially from those who disagree with you.
-Frame criticism as essential information that helps you refine, not a personal attack.
+Seek Out Criticism: Proactively ask for feedback, especially from those who disagree with you.
+This is how we build Psychological Safety within teams.

 The Fuel: Hunger for Learning

 True innovators are endlessly curious.
-A Hunger for Learning is a driving desire to discover, understand, and explore new information.
-This curiosity is the fuel for problem-solving and helps you connect dots that others miss, often leading to the most novel insights.
-You can’t innovate if you don’t know what’s possible.
+A Hunger for Learning is a driving desire to discover, understand, and explore.
+This curiosity is the fuel for problem-solving and helps you connect dots that others miss.

-Read Outside Your Field: Don’t just read industry reports.
-Read about biology, philosophy, or behavioral psychology.
+Read Outside Your Field: Read about biology, philosophy, or behavioral psychology.
 The most powerful innovations often come from borrowing a concept from one industry and applying it to another.
-This is how you cultivate creativity in business.

-Structured Observation: Dedicate time each week to simply observing customer behavior or internal processes without judgment.
-Ask “Why?” at least five times when encountering a problem.
-This deep questioning leads to truly original solutions.
+Structured Observation: Dedicate time each week to simply observing customer behavior.
+Ask “Why?” at least five times when encountering a problem to get to the root cause.

 The Engine: Grit

 Grit is the unwavering passion and perseverance you bring to your long-term goals.
-It’s the relentless commitment you show when the market shifts, a competitor launches a superior product, or your latest test fails spectacularly.
-Gritty individuals don’t see setbacks as proof they should quit; they see them as necessary tuition for the lesson.
+It’s the commitment you show when the market shifts or your latest test fails spectacularly.

 Grit is more than just “trying harder.”
 It’s about building a Resilience Strategy that helps you bounce back smarter.

-The Three-Step Review: When a project stalls, don’t rush to the next one.
-Ask: 1) What was the intent?
+The Three-Step Review: When a project stalls, ask: 1) What was the intent?
 2) What was the outcome?
-3) What one single thing must we change in our process next time?
-This systematic approach helps you stop repeatedly failing the same way, which is crucial for overcoming fear of failure.
+3) What one thing must we change?
+This systematic approach is key to an Innovation Mindset.

 The Drive: Guts (Calculated Risk-Taking)

-Guts is the courage to challenge the status quo, question long-held assumptions, and embrace the uncertainty that comes with creating something truly new.
+Guts is the courage to challenge the status quo and embrace uncertainty.
 Critically, having guts does not mean being reckless.
-It means being willing to take calculated risks and acting on promising ideas, even when others doubt you.
+It means being willing to take calculated risks.

 The goal is to get the maximum amount of learning for the minimum investment.

-De-Risk with Small Bets: Before betting the company on a new product, run tiny, cheap experiments.
-Instead of building a full app, launch a landing page to measure customer interest.
-This minimizes capital exposure.
+De-Risk with Small Bets: Before betting the company, run tiny experiments.
+Instead of a full launch, use a Validated Prototype to measure interest.

-Quantify the Worst Case: Ask: What is the absolute worst thing that could happen if this fails?
-If the answer is “We lose $10,000 and learn a lot,” that’s an acceptable risk.
-If the answer is “The company shuts down,” the risk needs to be significantly reduced.
+Quantify the Worst Case: Ask: What is the absolute worst thing that could happen?
+If the answer is manageable, you have the green light to proceed with “guts.”

 Dive Deeper: Recommended Reading